hd996/node14-hd/README.md

 ## Usage

-- Build
+- build
-- Upload to harbor
+- upload to harbor
-- Used in your `Dockerfile` or anywhere like `kubernetes container`
+- used in your `Dockerfile` or anywhere like `kubernetes container`